gutucristian/gutucristian.github.io/_posts/2018-10-13-Language-Of-The-Computer.md

 2. there are basic operations that all computers must provide

 Another vocabulary word I wanted to include is the **stored program concepts**: the idea that instructions and data of many types can be stored in memory as numbers!

+More coming soon... (too many exams, so I don't have time to post all my notes).